Asad-Ismail/Paper-Summaries/15-Oct-2024/README.md

    - **Domain-Specific Learning in RL**: RL agents typically excel in specialized tasks where they can interact with the environment.
 However, they may struggle with generalization across different domains without targeted retraining, as they rely heavily on specific reward structures and experiences from their training environments.

 ### 4. Reliability and Planning Accuracy
-   - **LLMs**: While LLMs are powerful for generating ideas and simulating dialogue, they may lack reliability in decision-making and planning.
+   - **LLMs**:  LLMs are powerful for generating ideas and simulating dialogue, they may lack reliability in decision-making and planning.
 Their plans can sometimes be entirely wrong or implausible due to their reliance on statistical associations rather than factual correctness.
 Without an inherent model of the environment or ability to verify actions, LLMs may produce errors, particularly for complex or sequential tasks.
    - **RL Agents**: RL agents are generally more reliable in planning for specific tasks within familiar environments, as they can iteratively refine their strategies based on feedback.
 However, they may lack flexibility for tasks outside their trained domains, limiting their use in general-purpose planning.